 NLP Sentiment Analysis with Default Sentiment Analyzer

-Sentiment Analysis, otherwise known as opinion mining, is a Natural Language Processing(NLP) technique used to classify data as expressing positive, negative or neutral feelings.
-The technique is quite popular for analysing customer sentiments, social media feedback, product reviews and text based content related to the mood of the people.
+Sentiment Analysis, or opinion mining, is a Natural Language Processing(NLP) technique that classifies data as expressing positive, negative, or neutral feelings.
+The method is quite popular for analyzing customer sentiments, social media feedback, product reviews, and text-based content related to people’s moods.

-Sentiment Analysis looks at the structure of text and identifies the distinct emotional features contained within.
+Sentiment Analysis looks at text structure and identifies the distinct emotional features.
 For example, for the customer who reviews the product as “The product is awesome!
-I really love it,” a Sentiment Analyzer would record that as a positive sentiment.
-On the contrary, something like “I am let down, the product was not what I thought it would be,” would receive a negative tag.
+I love it,” a Sentiment Analyzer would record that as a positive sentiment.
+On the contrary, something like “I am let down; the product was not what I thought it would be” would receive a negative tag.

 Sentiment Analysis with Default Sentiment Analyzer